reikolydia/RazerBlade2018Hackintosh/README.md

 ---

 Its a pretty good laptop, one might almost mistake it for a dark Macbook.
 I'm quite satisfied with it.

+Footnote
+---

+Big Sur seems to have some issues getting clover to recognize and thus boot.
+Might need newer versions of clover, but at this stage its best not to proceed with Big Sur.